-Franklin West has apartments available NOW and for SPRING 2018 in Shadyside, Butler, Oakmont and Gibsonia.
+Franklin West has apartments available NOW and for SUMMER 2018 in Shadyside, Butler, Oakmont and Gibsonia.
 Distinctive one and two-bedroom apartments and three-bedroom townhouses are available in various locations!
 Please call/email Franklin West to inquire about rentals in any of our communities!

 Franklin West's Smart, Spacious, New Apartments Ready to Rent!